-Now there is one observation, 5.1, which seems to be very different from the others.
-It is an outlier.
-The following statement removes outliers, in this case those elements more than three standard deviations from the mean.
+Other than the NaN, the element with a value 5.1 seems to be significantly larger than the others.
+It may represent an erroneous measurement.
+The following statement removes these suspicious values, in this case those elements more than three standard deviations from the mean.